EDIBLE INK PRINTING

 - We print using inkjet technology with a mix of CMYK edible inks on a photo quality print head.
 If your image was created using another format such as RGB, the colour may vary when converted to CMYK by the print software.

 - We cannot select pantones or specific CMYK colour codes, the image is printed as sent.

 - If you are very concerned about colour matching please post us a physical print of the image which will help us adjust the printers in order to get the best match possible.

-- Please send us your images as high resolution in either JPEG or PNG format.
+- Please send us your images as high resolution in either JPEG, PNG or PDF format.

 - The higher the resolution the better.
 Logos taken from email footers or websites are often really low resolution and are not always ideal for printing.